-5. The President of Georgia shall sign and promulgate the Constitutional Law according to the procedure prescribed by Article 46 of the Constitution.
-The Constitutional Law related to the restoration of territorial integrity shall be adopted by two-third majority of the full composition of the Parliament and shall be submitted to the President of Georgia for signature within the period set by the Article 46 of the Constitution.
+5. The Constitutional Law related to the restoration of territorial integrity shall be adopted by two-third majority of the full composition of the Parliament and shall be submitted to the President of Georgia for signature within the period set by the Article 46 of the Constitution.

 6. The President of Georgia shall sign and promulgate the Constitutional Law according to the rule prescribed by Article 46 of the Constitution.
-The Constitutional Law adopted by the Parliament of subsequent convocation shall be signed and promulgated by the President of Georgia without the right of to return it to the Parliament with comments.

-7. Declaration of a state of emergency or a state of war law shall lead to suspension of deliberations on the draft constitutional law until revocation of the state of emergency or state of war.
+7. In case of declaration of a state of emergency or a state of war, deliberations on the draft constitutional law will be suspended until revocation of the state of emergency or state of war.